Tony L. Dearman, Director

 In her role as Acting Chief Academic Officer, her primary duties are related to Academic Content Standards, Assessments, and Accountability for the Bureau-funded schools.

 Travis Clark (Tzi-Zho-Ki-He-Kah) is an enrolled citizen of the Osage Nation and Cherokee Nation and originally hails from Oklahoma.
 Mr. Clark came to the BIE in 2016 and currently serves as the Chief Performance Officer.
 In this capacity, Mr. Clark leads a diverse and highly motivated team responsible for ensuring that the BIE achieves its strategic goals through data-informed decision-making.

 Mr. Clark graduated magna cum laude from Rogers State University in 2011 and received his law degree from the University of St. Thomas in 2014.
 Prior to his service at the BIE, Mr. Clark served as an associate attorney representing numerous tribal governments, tribal K-12 schools, and two tribal colleges as general counsel.
 Additionally, Mr. Clark served as a law clerk at the Native American Rights Fund and the Office of the Solicitor's Division of Indian Affairs.
 Prior to his BIE and legal career, Mr. Clark served as a paramedic in the Cherokee Nation.

 His duty location and office are located in Washington, DC.

-Dr. Maureen Lesky, Program Manager (PM) for The Strategic Transformation of Education Plan (STEP)
+Dr. Maureen Lesky, Program Manager - Strategic Transformation of Education Plan (STEP)

 Dr. Maureen Lesky (Choctaw, Kiowa and Comanche) is the Acting Chief Academic Officer for the Bureau of Indian Education.
 Her career as an educator spans 25 years as a teacher, education research analyst, and program manager.